-• Data and Research Resources Sharing Plan
+Data and Research Resources Sharing Plan

-How the data and resources generated during the performance of the project will be shared with the research community, including the sharing of de-identified data with data repositories, are described.
+• To what extent the data and resources generated during the performance of the project will be shared with the research community, including the sharing of de-identified data with data repositories.

-- As applicable, how thoroughly the application identifies and describes the intended NINDS TBI and/or PhenX CDEs to be used. - If applicable, how thoroughly the application justifies any instances where existing CDEs are not applicable or appropriate.
+- If applicable, how thoroughly the application identifies and describes the intended NINDS TBI and/or PhenX CDEs to be used in human subjects research. - If applicable, how thoroughly the application justifies any instances where existing CDEs are not applicable or appropriate.